-BJP may have lost Delhi polls due to remarks such as ‘goli maaro’, says Amit Shah
+BJP may have lost Delhi polls due to hate comments such as ‘goli maaro’, says Amit Shah

-The home minister said party leaders should not have made provocative comments in the run-up to the elections in the national Capital.
+The home minister said party leaders should not have made the remarks in the run-up to the elections in the national Capital.

 Union Home Minister Amit Shah on Thursday said provocative comments by Bharatiya Janata Party during the Delhi poll campaign may have cost it the elections, PTI reported.
 “Statements like ‘goli maro’ and ‘Indo-Pak match’ should not have been made,” Shah said at the Times Now Summit in Delhi.